 It can also help you pay your legal expenses if you need to defend yourself against a personal liability claim.
 However, keep in mind there’s usually a limit on your policy, which your insurer will outline in your PDS.

 The damage costs more than the bond he and Helen put down when they initially checked in, and the hostel demands the pair pay for the damage they caused.
-In this case, personal liability cover in their travel insurance policy could help Ben and Helen cover these costs.
+In this case, the personal liability cover in their travel insurance policy could help Ben and Helen cover these costs.

 For example, George is on a pub crawl in Queenstown, New Zealand.
-A fight breaks out at a bar, and George hits another man, who ends up in the hospital and requires surgery.
+A fight breaks out at a bar, and George hits another man, who ends up in hospital and requires surgery.

 Because George deliberately inflicted harm on another person, which is illegal, this is an example where an insurer wouldn’t pay for George’s personal liability insurance claim.

-Travel insurance is always worth it, because you just never know what will happen on holiday.
+Travel insurance is always worth it because you just never know what will happen on holiday.
 While it’s essential to cover yourself for accidents, illness and loss, it’s also important to have adequate cover in case you’re legally liable to pay compensation to someone else.

 Think of it this way: If a legal claim was made against you because you injured someone or damaged their property, would you be able to pay for your legal expenses yourself?
 Keep in mind that these costs can sometimes set you back hundreds of thousands of dollars, depending on the seriousness of the incident.
 Travel insurance with personal liability cover can help cover some of these costs.